 Parks have incredible potential to increase the health of the community, and they present an amazing opportunity to raise environmental awareness among locals, both young and old.

-Your community park can be a central pillar in your city’s green efforts.
-While it’s always a good idea to have ample trash bins, recycling stations throughout the park — which separate glass, plastic, and paper — bring awareness to this critical issue.
-The park can also sponsor annual cleanup events for members of the community to come together and spruce up their corner of the world.
+Your park can also sponsor annual cleanup events for members of the community to come together and spruce up their corner of the world.

 In addition to making your neighborhood park more attractive, there are many other ways to improve your community.
 What about the streets that lead to your small public parks?
 Or the buildings, sidewalks, curbs, and infrastructure?
-Discover the top nine ways to amp up your community with improvement initiatives and city beautification projects like never before.
+Discover the top nine ways to amp up your neighborhood park:

-Some park additions that community dogs will love are:
+Some park additions and amenities that community dogs and their owners will love are:

 When dogs arrive at your park, they’ll naturally get excited to explore the dog-friendly additions.
-Creating a dedicated dog park is a great way to encourage dogs and their owners to stay active.
+Creating a dedicated dog park with other features, such as dog waste stations, is a great way to encourage dogs and their owners to enjoy your park together.

 2. Establish a Free Library